thanhle88/thanhle88.github.io/_pages/publications.md

        <img src="https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white" alt="">
 </a>

-Notes:

-    - PDFs are for personal use only and their copyrights are reserved by Publishers

-    - # denotes students under my supervision

-    - Bolded name denotes the corresponding/main author
+Notes: PDFs are for personal use only and their copyrights are reserved by Publishers; # denotes students under my supervision; Bolded name denotes the corresponding/main author; Blue: Journal and green: Conference

-    - Blue: journal, green: conference

 📝 2026
 ----